vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab2-Implement_Computer_Vision/02-Implement_Computer_Vision.md

 Cosmos DB is not a focus of this lab, but if you're interested in what's going on - here are some highlights from the code we will be using:

-1. Navigate to the `CosmosDBHelper.cs` class in the `ImageStorageLibrary`.
+1. Navigate to the `CosmosDBHelper.cs` class in the `ImageStorageLibrary` project.
 Review the code and the comments.
 Many of the implementations used can be found in the [Getting Started guide](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-get-started).

 1. Go to `TestCLI`'s `Util.cs` and review  the `ImageMetadata` class (code and comments).
 This is where we turn the `ImageInsights` we retrieve from Cognitive Services into appropriate Metadata to be stored into Cosmos DB.
 - Finally, look in `Program.cs` in `TestCLI` and at  `ProcessDirectoryAsync`.
 First, we check if the image and metadata have already been uploaded - we can use `CosmosDBHelper` to find the document by ID and to return `null` if the document doesn't exist.
 Next, if we've set `forceUpdate` or the image hasn't been processed before, we'll call the Cognitive Services using `ImageProcessor` from the `ProcessingLibrary` and retrieve the `ImageInsights`, which we add to our current `ImageMetadata`.